 The Complainant ("Intesa Sanpaolo") is a well-known Italian banking group, which is also active in the rest of Europe.
 Intesa Sanpaolo is the company resulting from the merger (effective as of January 1, 2007) between Banca Intesa S.p.A. and Sanpaolo IMI S.p.A., which are two Italian banking groups.
-The Complainant claims to be among the top banking groups in the euro zone, with a market capitalization exceeding 34,9 billion euros.
+The Complainant claims to be among the top banking groups in the euro zone, with a market capitalisation exceeding 35,1 billion euros.
 Besides banking, the Complainant is also active in other business areas such as retail, and corporate & wealth management.
-The Complainant claims to have a network of approximately 3,900 branches, with market shares of more than 16 % in most Italian regions.
-The Complainant claims to offer its services to approximately 11,8 million customers.
-The Complainant also claims to have 'a strong presence' in Central-Eastern Europe with a network of approximately 1.100 branches and over 7,2 million customers.
-Moreover, the Complainant claims to have an international network specialized in supporting corporate customers in 25 countries, in particular in the Mediterranean area and areas where Italian companies are active, such as the United States, Russia, China and India.
+The Complainant claims to have a network of approximately 5.300 branches, with market shares of more than 21% in most Italian regions.
+The Complainant claims to offer its services to approximately 14,7 million customers.
+The Complainant also claims to have 'a strong presence' in Central-Eastern Europe with a network of approximately 1.000 branches and over 7,1 million customers.
+Moreover, the Complainant claims to have an international network specialised in supporting corporate customers in 26 countries, in particular in the Mediterranean area and areas where Italian companies are active, such as the United States, Russia, China and India.

-The Complainant submitted evidence that it is the registered owner of the trademarks mentioned above under "Identification of rights".
+The Complainant has submitted evidence that it is the registered owner of the trademarks mentioned above under "Identification of rights".

-The Complainant further asserts that it is the owner of various domain names consisting of the terms "INTESA" and "INTESA SANPAOLO", and different domain extensions (including intesasanpaolo.com, intesasanpaolo.org, ntesasanpaolo.eu, intesasanpaolo.info, intesasanpaolo.net, intesasanpaolo.biz, intesa-sanpaolo.com, intesa-sanpaolo.org, intesa-sanpaolo.eu, intesa-sanpaolo.info, intesa-sanpaolo.net, intesa-sanpaolo.biz, intesa.com, intesa.info, intesa.org, intesa.org, intesa.us, intesa.eu, intesa.cn, intesa.in, intesa.co.uk, intesa.tel, intesa.name, intesa.xxx, AND intesa.me.
+The Complainant further asserts that it is the owner of various domain names consisting of the terms "INTESA" and "INTESA SANPAOLO", and different domain extensions (including <intesasanpaolo.com, intesasanpaolo.org, ntesasanpaolo.eu, intesasanpaolo.info, intesasanpaolo.net, intesasanpaolo.biz, intesa-sanpaolo.com, intesa-sanpaolo.org, intesa-sanpaolo.eu, intesa-sanpaolo.info, intesa-sanpaolo.net, intesa-sanpaolo.biz, intesa.com, intesa.info, intesa.biz, intesa.org, intesa.us, intesa.eu, intesa.cn, intesa.in, intesa.co.uk, intesa.tel, intesa.name, intesa.xxx, and intesa.me>).
 According to the Complainant, all of these domain names are connected to its official website www.intesasanpaolo.com.
 However, the Complainant did not submit evidence of these assertions.

-The disputed domain name was registered on June 18, 2019.
+The disputed domain name was registered on August 12, 2020.

-The domain is currently not in use.

-On July 11, 2019, the Complainant's attorneys sent to the Respondent a cease and desist letter, asking for the voluntary transfer of the disputed domain name.
+The Complainant has demonstrated evidence that, at the time of filing its complaint, the disputed domain name was not in use.
+On November 26, 2020, the Complainant's attorneys sent a cease and desist letter to the Respondent (per email via the Privacy Service that was listed as contact), asking for the voluntary transfer of the disputed domain name.
 The Respondent did not comply with this request.